graphql/graphql-spec/spec/Section 3 -- Type System.md

 - an object containing a single key `description` with an {String} value

 The `PackQuantity` Tagged type is valid as both an input and output type, but this is not true of all tagged types.
-If a Tagged type has a member whose type is only valid for output, then the Tagged type is only valid for output.
-If a Tagged type has a member whose type is only valid for input, then the Tagged type is only valid for input.
-If a Tagged type has a member that is only valid for input, and another member that's only valid for output, then it is not a valid Tagged type.
+If a Tagged type has a member field whose type is only valid for output, then the Tagged type is only valid for output.
+If a Tagged type has a member field whose type is only valid for input, then the Tagged type is only valid for input.
+If a Tagged type has a member field that is only valid for input, and another member field that's only valid for output, then it is not a valid Tagged type.

-A member of a Tagged type may be of any valid GraphQL type, including Scalar, Enum, Input Object type, Object type, an Interface, a Union, another Tagged type, or any wrapping type (e.g. list, non-null, or any combination thereof) whose underlying base type is one of those six.
+A member field of a Tagged type may be of any valid GraphQL type, including Scalar, Enum, Input Object type, Object type, an Interface, a Union, another Tagged type, or any wrapping type (e.g. list, non-null, or any combination thereof) whose underlying base type is one of those seven.

-Selecting all the members of our `PackQuantity` type:
+Selecting all the member fields of our `PackQuantity` type:

 ```graphql example
 {